 When cancer spreads from its original place to another part of the body, the new tumor has the same kind of abnormal cells and the same name as the original (primary) tumor.
 For example, if pancreatic cancer spreads to the liver, the cancer cells in the liver are actually pancreatic cancer cells.
 The disease is metastatic pancreatic cancer, not liver cancer.
 It’s treated as pancreatic cancer, not as liver cancer.
 Doctors sometimes call the new tumor in the liver “distant” disease.

 To learn whether pancreatic cancer has spread, your doctor may order CT scans or EUS.

 Also, a surgeon may look inside your abdomen with a laparoscope (a thin, tube-like device that has a light and a lens for seeing inside the body).
 The surgeon inserts the laparoscope through a small incision in your belly button.
 The surgeon will look for any signs of cancer inside your abdomen.
 You’ll need general anesthesia for this exam.

-These Are The Stages Of Cancer Of The Pancreas:
+These Are The Stages Of Pancreatic Cancer:

-- Stage IV: The cancer has spread to a distant organ, such as the liver or lungs.
+The cancer has spread to a distant organ, such as the liver or lungs.

 Treatment options for people with cancer of the pancreas are surgery, chemotherapy, targeted therapy, and radiation therapy.
 You’ll probably receive more than one type of treatment.